Please enable Javascript.

 Vendor Multifactor Authentication (MFA)

-Beginning on August 28, 2023, Multifactor Authentication (MFA) will be required to login to IPP.
+As of August 28, 2023, Multifactor Authentication (MFA) is required to login to IPP.
 Multi-factor authentication strengthens account security by requiring two factors to confirm user identity.
 To support MFA for non-PIV/CAC users, e.g., vendors, IPP is partnering with third-party credential service providers (CSPs) such as Login.gov or ID.me.
-All vendor users will be required to verify their identity through a CSP before accessing IPP on or after August 28th.
+All vendor users are required to verify their identity through a CSP before accessing IPP.

 MFA Vendor Troubleshooting Tips